 Diana Hayes studied at the Universities of British Columbia and Victoria, receiving a B.A. and M.F.A. in Creative Writing.
-At UBC she was poetry editor of Prism International from 1980 to 1982.
-Her published books include Moving Inland, The Classical Torso in 1980, The Choreography of Desire, and Coming Home (anthology).
-Her play, Islomania: Saga of the Settlers, was produced by Salt of the Earth Productions in 1984 as a tribute to early Salt Spring Island pioneers.
-She has been production manager for Salt Spring's Theatre Alive, a member of Photosynthesis and started the Salt Spring Seal Swim Team in 2002.
-Hayes has expanded her poetic vision into the realm of photographic dreamscapes and narratives.
-She divides her time between writing, photography, producing literary events and working as a professional fundraiser.
+While at UBC, she was poetry editor of Prism International.
+Her published books include: Moving Inland, The Classical Torso in 1980, The Choreography of Desire, This is the Moon’s Work, Labyrinth of Green, and Gold in the Shadow.
+Her play, Islomania: Saga of the Settlers – a tribute to Salt Spring Island pioneers – was produced by Salt of the Earth Productions and for the Salt Spring Festival of the Arts.
+She was a founding member and production manager for Salt Spring's Theatre Alive Society, a member of Photosynthesis, and started the Salt Spring Seals swim team in 2002.
+Her fine art photography has been exhibited at the Fine Arts Sooke Regional Museum Show; Through a Glass Darkly, ArtSpring; Photosynthesis; Collaborations in a Time of COVID, Artspring; Poems in Calligraphy, Salt Spring Public Library; Salt Spring National Art Show/Parallel Show, Artspring 2021.
+Salt Spring Island has been home since 1981.

 [Photo by Alane Lalonde]